Ben Kermani, MD

 Primary Care Doctor located in Las Vegas, NV and Summerlin, NV

 Feeling anxious before a test or other significant event is normal, but when your anxiety interferes with your daily life, you may be among the almost 25% of American adults who suffer from an anxiety disorder.
-Dr Kermani has extensive years of experience as Primary Care Physician assisting men and women control or resolve their anxiety with cognitive behavioral therapy and , if necessary, medication.
-As a Primary Care Physician , Dr. Kermani properly guides patients to the best regimen of care to get relief from anxiety, depression, obsessive-compulsive disorders, phobias, post-traumatic stress disorder, and other mood disorders.
-Call him by phone or schedule a consultation using the online booking form.
-Call him by phone or schedule a consultation using the online booking form.
+Dr. Kermani has extensive years of experience as Primary Care Physician assisting men and women control or resolve their anxiety with cognitive behavioral therapy and, if necessary, medication.
+As a Primary Care Physician, Dr. Kermani properly guides patients to the best regimen of care to get relief from anxiety, depression, obsessive-compulsive disorders, phobias, post-traumatic stress disorder, and other mood disorders.
+Call him by phone to schedule a consultation.

 Anxiety that doesn’t dissipate afterward, gets worse over time, or interferes with your daily life, may be a sign you have a disorder, such as a generalized anxiety disorder, panic disorder, or social anxiety disorder.

 What are the symptoms of an anxiety disorder?

 Each type of anxiety disorder has its own set of symptoms.